microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration/README.md

 Visual Studio Team Services to be able continuously integrate code into the master branch of code.
 This means that whenever code is committed and pushed to the master branch, we want to ensure that it integrates into our code correctly to get fast feedback.
-To do so, we are going to be setting up a build agent that will allow us to compile and run unit tests on our code every time a commit is pushed to Visual Studio Team Services.
+To do so, we are going to be creating a build definition that will allow us to compile and run unit tests on our code every time a commit is pushed to Visual Studio Team Services.